Project1: Threads

 Using the GDB debugger, slowly trace through a context switch to see what

 happens (see GDB).
-You can set a breakpoint on schedule()
+You can set a breakpoint on schedule() to start out,

 and then single-step from there.
 Be sure to keep track of each thread's address